Fairy Meadows National Park: Location

-Fairy Meadows is approachable by a fifteen kilometer-long jeepable trek starting from Raikot Bridge on Karakoram Highway to the village Tattu (Tato).
+Fairy Meadows is approachable by a fifteen kilometer-long jeepable trek starting from Raikot Bridge on the Karakoram Highway and leading to the village of Tattu (Tato).
 The dangerous and narrow gravel mountain road from the bridge to the village is only open to locals, who provide transportation to visitors.
 In 2013, the World Health Organization declared it the second-deadliest road on the planet.
 From Tato onward, it takes about three to four hours hiking by a five kilometer trek to Fairy Meadows.
-The grassland is located in the Rakhiot valley, at one end of the Rakhiot glacier which originates from the Nanga Parbat and feeds a stream that finally falls in the River Indus.
+The grassland is located in the Rakhiot valley, at one end of the Rakhiot glacier which originates from Nanga Parbat and feeds a stream that finally flows into the River Indus.
 Since 1992, locals have operated camping sites in the area.

 Tourism

 The six-month tourist season at Fairy Meadows starts in April and continues until the end of September.
 Tourists lodge at the camping site spread over 800 ha, known as "Raikot Serai".
 The site of Fairy Meadows, though partially developed, generates about PKR 17 million revenue from tourism, mainly by providing food, transportation and accommodation services.
 The road to Fairy Meadows was built by Brigadier M. Aslam Khan (M.C, H.J, F.K), First Commander Gilgit Scouts, which today employs the locals.
 The local community stopped the extraction of timber to conserve the forest and promote tourism in the area.
 The main attraction of this place other than the meadows itself is the view of Nanga Parbat Mountain.
 Tourists usually hike to the base camp of the mountain from Fairy Meadows.